PreciousChicken/blog/content/posts/minimal-graphql-apollo-server.md

 -  `calledBy(commonName: String!)` which returns an array of beasts where the string we provide matches their common name - e.g. 'ca' would match both 'carrion crow' and 'cat'.

-The last section of `typeDefs` is 'Mutation` - this is the part of the schema which allows us to add to the datastore, rather than just query it.
+The last section of `typeDefs` is `Mutation` - this is the part of the schema which allows us to add to the datastore, rather than just query it.

 The next variable in the code is `resolvers` which is broken into three sections: